mtfourre/PrettyPrintable/README.md

         },
     }

+Note that the properties may not necessarily display in the same order they are defined.
+Also, in Swift, dictionaries are not ordered; because of this, they will not be printed the same way every time when using PrettyPrintable.

 Since PrettyPrintable is freely open source, this implementation could be modified to produce slightly different formatting.
 Please report any questions or concerns to Michael (mtfourre) here on Github.